Treatments & Procedures

 At the left are listed different procedures that are commonly done to treat patients with pituitary tumors.
 Pituitary tumor and other conditions affecting the pituitary and hypothalamus often require multiple different types of therapy.
 In addition, there are many kinds of medical therapies that can be used to reduce abnormally high hormone levels caused by some tumors, and there are many kinds of medical therapies used to replace hormones that are low, either because of the effects of a tumor, or because of the effects of treatment.

 Keep in mind that you may only need one particular treatment, or a combination of treatments.
 The information provided for each treatment is a general description, and may not necessarily reflect what is best for your particular case.
 In addition, the ultimate treatment recommended for you depends on your particular case, and is individualized to meet your specific needs.
-What is recommended can only be determined by the combined efforts of the physicians at the Multidisciplinary Neuroendocrine Clinic, after we have had a chance to meet with you and review all the important information about your case.
+What is recommended can only be determined by the combined efforts of the physicians at the UR Medicine Pituitary Program, after we have had a chance to meet with you and review all the important information about your case.